ABHAY-100/evnt/Readme.md

 ## Key Features

-1. **Cost Effective**:Designed for small-scale events like workshops and hackathons, evnt. offers a simple, budget-friendly solution.
+1. **Free and Open Source**:Designed for small-scale events like workshops and hackathons, evnt. offers a simple, budget-friendly solution.
 Unlike complex tools, it provides a free and easy way to manage groups and add participants effortlessly.

 2. **Enhanced Privacy**: Users clone the project and run it on their local host, ensuring complete control over data and enhanced privacy.